seldonian-framework/Tutorials/_tutorials/gridworld_RL_tutorial.md

 <!-- Main Container -->
 <div class="container p-3 my-2 border" style="background-color: #f3f4fc;">

-<h2 align="center" class="mb-3">Tutorial: Introduction to reinforcement learning with the Seldonian Toolkit: gridworld</h2>
+<h2 align="center" class="mb-3">Tutorial: Introduction to reinforcement learning with the Seldonian Toolkit</h2>

 <hr class="my-4">

 <h3>Introduction</h3>
 <p>
 The Seldonian Toolkit supports offline (batch) <i>reinforcement learning</i> (RL) Seldonian algorithms.
 In the RL setting, the user must provide data (the observations, actions, and rewards from past episodes), a policy parameterization (similar to a <i>model</i> in the supervised learning regime), and the desired behavioral constraints.
 Seldonian algorithms implemented via the Engine search for a new policy that simultaneously optimizes a primary objective function (expected discounted return) and satisfies the behavioral constraints with high confidence.
-In this tutorial, we will use an environment and agent that are built into the Engine library.
-They serve as examples to help you to build your own RL Seldonian algorithms.
 Note that due to the choice of confidence bound method used in this tutorial (Student's $t$-test), the algorithms in this tutorial are technically quasi-Seldonian algorithms (QSAs).
 </p>

 <h3>Outline</h3>